Best Google Chrome Flags: Android | Windows | Mac | ChromeOS

 Increase Browser Download Speed

 Most of you might be aware of some of the download managers like Internet Download Manager or Download Accelerator Plus.
 They provide a much faster download speed than your native or default browser; that’s no hidden secret.
 But do you know the reason why?
 Well, it’s because this software takes the help of the Parallel Downloading technique.
-This functionality breaks down heavy files into numerous batches of files, downloads these batches parallelly or simultaneously, and then combines them into one single file at the end.

-Well, in fact, this is what all the torrent downloaders also do.
+Well, this is what all the torrent downloaders also do.
 And the good news is that this same technique could well be carried over to Chrome as well.
 All you have to do is enable the Parallel Downloading flag on Chrome and experience a considerable improvement in downloading speed.
 This is one Chrome flag that I forever keep on enabling.
 And I don’t find any reason why you shouldn’t either.

 Smooth Scrolling